Darxo/Hardened/README.md

 **Beasts:**
 - **Alps** now have **Elusive**
 - **Bog Unholds** now recover 20% of their Hitpoints per turn (up from 15%) and they can now use **Split Shield** costing 5 Action Points and dealing 50 Shield Damage.
 They lose **Dismantle** and **Full Force**
-- **Donkeys** now grant 0 XP (down from 50 XP)
+- **Donkeys** now grant 0 XP (down from 50 XP).
+They can now be rooted, injured, bled and poisoned.
+Since they are non-combatants this is mostly a cosmetic change
 - **Frost Unholds** and **Armored Frost Unholds** now have 150 natural Body and Head Armor (up from 90).
 They lose **Dismantle** and **Full Force**
 - Add new **Hexen** racial effect that increases the duration of debuffs by 1 turn for the Hexe
 - All **Ifrits** gain **Man of Steel**.
+They can now free themselves from nets and roots.
 They take no Burning Damage (up from 90% less), full damage from blunt ranged attacks (down from 66% less) and 50% less damage from Piercing Damage (down from 50% less against melee and 66% less against ranged).
 The damage reduction on Ifrits now also affects the armor damage they receive
   - **Small Ifrits** now have 55 Hitpoints (down from 110) and 165 Armor (up from 110)
   - **Medium Ifrits** now have 110 Hitpoints (down from 220) and 220 Armor (up from 110).
 They lose 10 Damage and gain **Marksmanship**
   - **Large Ifrits** now have 220 Hitpoints (down from 440) and 330 Armor (up from 110).
 They lose 10 Damage and gain **Marksmanship**